BryanLa/get-collab-branch-status/README.md

 2. The script uses the `gh api` command, which requires GitHub authentication.
 You can either run `gh auth login` and follow the prompts to authenticate with your GitHub account.
 Or create a [Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) and assign it to the GITHUB_TOKEN environment variable.
 It's not recommended to keep the GITHUB_TOKEN variable assignment in the script for security reason.

 2. Run the script using: `./get-collab-branch-status.sh`.
-The script will output the PR filenames and commit info to the console, and optionally to the .csv file.
+The script will:
+   1. Set several variables and prompt for verification of their values.
+   2. Check out a fresh copy of the collab branch.
+If it doesn't exist locally yet it will create a copy of it.
+   3. Get a list of the files that have been modified in the collab branch.
+   4. Walk the list of files and pull the latest commit message for each file.
+The filename and commit message are output to the console by default, and can also be directed to a .csv file for analysis.

 3. Using the script output, identify the files to be reviewed:
    1. Files with a "REVIEWED" commit message can be ignored, as these have not been updated since their last review.